 The GOAT of Minor League Ballparks?

-2022 will be the fifth season in Hartford for the franchise, which dates all the way back to 1965.
-Over the years, the franchise has called Waconah Park in Pittsfield, MA, McCoy Stadium in Pawtucket, RI, Muzzy Field in Bristol, CT and Beehive Field and New Britain Stadium in New Britain, CT home.
-That doesn’t even count the 2016 season, which was spent entirely on the road due to construction delays at Dunkin’ Donuts Park.
+2023 will be the sixth season in Hartford for the franchise, which dates back to 1965.
+Over the years, the franchise has called Waconah Park in Pittsfield, MA, McCoy Stadium in Pawtucket, RI, Muzzy Field in Bristol, CT, and Beehive Field and New Britain Stadium in New Britain, CT home.
+That doesn’t even count the 2016 season, which was spent entirely on the road due to construction delays at Dunkin’ Park.
 During the franchise’s long history in the Eastern League, it has won five championships, most recently in 2001.

 Food & Beverage 5

-The longest concession lines at Dunkin’ Donuts Park are at Bear’s BBQ, which runs a large stand in left field selling their popular brisket and pulled pork sandwiches.
+The longest concession lines at Dunkin’ Donuts Park are at Bear’s BBQ, which has been moved from its traditional left field spot to a new location behind the batter's eye.
+Lines are as long as ever for their popular brisket and pulled pork sandwiches.
 Chowder from local favorite the U.S.S.
 Chowder Pot is sold at the Dark Blues Diner concession stand.

 Of course, Dunkin’ Donuts runs a concession stand here, where fans can purchase various pastries and Dunkin’s famous iced coffees.
 Bacon-wrapped Munchkins are sold at the Screaming Goat concession stand and fried chicken sandwiches featuring donuts as buns are sold at the Dark Blue Diner.

 The best way to describe the game day experience at a Yard Goats game is “organized chaos.”
-There are features and activities going on in virtually every nook and cranny of the ballpark, and DDP’s compact footprint ensures that you’ll be able to take in every single one of them.
+Activities are going on in virtually every nook and cranny of the ballpark, and the compact footprint here ensures that you’ll be able to take in every single one of them.

 Greeting fans as they enter the ballpark is an oversized photo of the original Hartford Eastern League entry, the 1946 Hartford Chiefs.
 Underneath, the day’s Yard Goat lineup is well, lined up with giant player photos.
-The giant video board in left field, complete with the oversized coffee cup on top, dominates the presentation and is put to good use throughout the game with stats, videos and other promotions.
+The video board in left field, complete with an extra-extra large Dunkin' coffee cup on top, dominates the presentation and is put to good use throughout the game with stats, videos, and other promotions.

-The lifting of COVID precautions has meant many ballpark features have returned for the 2022 season, including the kids’ play area behind the center field batter’s eye and the Goat Pen, which features live goats on Sunday afternoon games.
+The Goat Pen, which features live goats, is a popular destination for not only the younger fans in attendance but all fans.
 The Yard Goats employ a pair of mascots, Chompers and Chew Chew, who roam the park interacting with fans and participating in promotions.

 Hartford is dissected by a pair of interstates, I-84 and I-91, which meet right at the banks of the Connecticut River a long fly ball’s distance from the ballpark.
-Downtown Hartford, the state capital, the XL Center and virtually all of Hartford’s skyscrapers, restaurants and tourist attractions are located to the southwest of this intersection.
-Dunkin’ Donuts Park is located on the other side of I-84 in an underdeveloped parcel of land in a long neglected neighborhood.
+Downtown Hartford, the state capital, the XL Center, and virtually all of Hartford’s skyscrapers, restaurants, and tourist attractions are located to the southwest of this intersection.
+Dunkin’ Park is located on the other side of I-84 in an underdeveloped parcel of land in a long-neglected neighborhood.

 The ballpark is to be the centerpiece of a larger development plan called Downtown North (DoNo).
-Housing, retail space, restaurants, a brewery and a supermarket are all part of the master plan for the site.
-The area is starting to develop, as an apartment complex is under construction across Trumbull Street from the park.
+Housing, retail space, restaurants, a brewery, and a supermarket are all part of the master plan for the site.
+The area is starting to develop, as an apartment complex has been completed across Trumbull Street from the park.